 The final step in choosing your internet business domain is deciding if you will have a prefix.
 The prefix is the part of a web address that precedes the domain name.
 Commonly you will see the www prefix for domains, www.example.com.
 The prefix is unnecessary and outdated, but is still found across the internet for usability purposes.

 Whatever you choose, prefix or no prefix, you will need to stick with it and be consistent when publicizing your domain.
 Search engines find the prefix and no prefix domains to be separate domains.
-By using both, you can potentially dilute the search results for your website.
+By using both, you can potentially dilute the search results for your website, but this can be fixed through the Google Search Console.